 Motorola offers a two-year warranty, Android Enterprise support, and two years of security updates.

-2. Cat S62 Pro
+3. Cat S62 Pro

-The thermal camera has a much better sensor (FLIR Lepton 3.5 instead of the old Lepton 2.5), has 4 more thermal pixels (and thus sharper images), and now has the new MyFLIR PRO app with additional features.
+The thermal camera has a much better sensor (FLIR Lepton 3.5 instead of the old Lepton 2.5), has four more thermal pixels (and thus sharper images), and now has the new MyFLIR PRO app with additional features.

 Inside the S62 Pro is an octa-core Qualcomm SDM660 Snapdragon 660 chipset, which is an improvement over the Snapdragon 630 chip.
 With Adreno 512 GPU, 6GB RAM, and 128GB storage memory.
 You can also add up to 256GB using a microSD slot).
-The S62 Pro runs on Android 10 and an upgrade to Android 11 is a planning firmware upgrade for rugged smartphones.
+The S62 Pro runs on Android 10, and an upgrade to Android 11 is a planned firmware upgrade for rugged smartphones.
 This software is an almost basic version that will appease most users as it doesn’t bother with extra unnecessary apps (which you can sometimes uninstall).

-The Cat S62 Pro also has a removable 4,000 mAh battery, which is another unfortunate decision made by the manufacturer as the CAT S61 has a 4,500 mAh battery.
+The Cat S62 Pro also has a removable 4,000 mAh battery, another unfortunate decision made by the manufacturer as the CAT S61 has a 4,500 mAh battery.
 Considering the S62 PRO’s SoC is not very power efficient, expect about a day and a half with little and medium use.
-It takes about 2 hours to get from 0% to 100% using the supplied charger.
+It takes 2 hours to get from 0% to 100% using the supplied charger.

 It measures 6.24 x 3.02 x 0.47 inches.
-Interestingly, This rugged phone is the lighter at 8.75 ounces.
-The back of the phone has a rubber finish and, like its predecessors, cannot be removed to access the battery, and the tray on the left has to be removed to access the microSD and SIM card slots. side of the device.
+Interestingly, This rugged phone is lighter at 8.75 ounces.
+The back of the phone has a rubber finish and, like its predecessors, cannot be removed to access the battery, and the tray on the left has to be removed to access the microSD and SIM card slots.
+Side of the device.

 The Cat S62 Pro is built to withstand many penalties.
 The manufacturer says the device is drop-resistant and can withstand drops from 6 feet onto concrete thanks to its reinforced die-cast frame (falls from all sides and corners), and the smartphone is also MIL-Spec 810H rated.